toniogn/software-challenge/README.md

 ## Track Backend

-In that track, we will explore the API and try improve it.
+In that track, we will explore the API and try to improve it.

 ### Level 0